 IN THE TRADITION OF H.G.
 WELLS AND JULES VERNE

 "The author's true strength is in storytelling.
 The attention to detail is spot on, providing just enough visual imagery to fill the reader's perception without diluting the setting with unnecessary clutter.
-Throw this in with a strong cast and a nicely paced plot, and by Steven Paul Leiva is a fun read sure to entertain fans of the classics." — Ricky L. Brown, Amazing Stories Magazine
+Throw this in with a strong cast and a nicely paced plot, and Journey to Where by Steven Paul Leiva is a fun read sure to entertain fans of the classics." — Ricky L. Brown, Amazing Stories Magazine.

 Science fiction can be a lot of different things: science-y, thinky, adventurous, fun, philosophical, bizarre, allegorical, and laden with commentary on current affairs, but rarely does one volume provide a dollop of all of these things while at the same time featuring realistic characters and realistic sentient dinosaurs.
 Recommended. — Donald J. Bingle, Author of the Dick Thornby Thrillers